-1 Developing and executing a "branding" initiative.
+Developing and executing a "branding" initiative.

 This initiative, which the board approved to enlist the services of ZilYen consultants, and a select team of APPA leadership for branding, began on July 18, 2007, at the Polynesian Cultural Center, Honolulu, Hawaii, has been completed successfully.
 APPA launched the new logo and tagline "Leadership in Educational Facilities" in October 2007.

-2 Developing and implementing an enhanced website to become the "go to" resource for facilities questions.
+2 • to become the "go to" resource for facilities questions.
 This became active on January 14, 2008.

-3. Expanding research to build credibility and visibility meetings and Senior Facility Officers.
+3. Expanding research to build credibility and visibility by senior institutional officers.
 Thought Leaders' meetings and Senior Facility Officers Summit at the annual conference, "Back to the Future," in Baltimore, Maryland, on July 11-13, 2007, did very well.
 The second SFO is scheduled for July 6-8, 2008, at the annual "The Rise to Greatness" Conference in San Antonio, Texas.

-4. Engaging in symbiotic and collaborative partnerships.
+Engaging in symbiotic and collaborative partnerships.
 In addition to the many (ACUHO-I; ASHE; AUDE; CHEMA; CSI; IDEA; ISSA; PGMS; and TEFMA) strategic alliance partnership meetings, we've added the Singapore Section, Singapore APPA (SGAPPA), and the alliance with Higher Education Facilities Officers (HEFMA) South Africa.

-5. Engaging young facilities professionals.
-In November 2006, at the request of BYU students, I was able to meet with the APPA student chapter and present an educational session to the facilities management student class.
+5. ber 2006, at the request of BYU students, I was able to meet with the APPA student chapter and present an educational session to the facilities management student class.
 We need to encourage more student participation, and make it possible for them to come to the annual APPA conferences.

-6. programs.
+6 • Providing targeted cutting-edge educational • programs.
 Our Professional Development Committee began this journey in Baltimore.

-7. Establishing credible and valued credentialing programs for individuals and institutions.
+7 • Establishing credible and valued credentialing opporates for individuals and institutions.
 The Credentialing Board was established in January 2006.
 Two EFP examinations have been completed on September 15, 2007 and February 9, 2008.
 The CEFP advanced level of certification is being developed.